-Tak ble 5.1-2: MetTel's Dedicated WVOT Roles and Responsibilities Role Responsibilities Program Manager - Ron Glavan Mr. Glavan leads all aspects of WVOT effort as the single point of contact for the WVOT management team.
+Tab le 5.1-2: MetTel's Dedicated WVOT Roles and Responsibilities Role Responsibilities Program Manager - Ron Glavan Mr. Glavan leads all aspects of WVOT effort as the single point of contact for the WVOT management team.
 He is responsible for managing the overall performance of the contract and its administration.
 He directs staff that maintain daily operations and successful execution of the project.
 Manages development and submission of all contract deliverables.
 He facilitates and conducts WVOT Program reviews with the customer.
 He advises MetTel Executive Leadership regarding performance and WVOT Program initiatives.
 Account Support Representative - Brian Skoletsky Mr. Skoletsky acts as the customer advocate within MetTel and owns the overall customer relationship.
-He is responsible for business development as well as bringing new capabilities and innovations to the WVOT.
+He is responsible for business development as well as bringing new capabilit innovations to the WVOT.
 Technical Support Representative - Shawn Kendig As Technical Support Representative, Mr. Kendig will lead the development and implementation of MetTel's technical solution for WVOT services, including continued service support and quality assurance oversight through the life of the contract.
 Mr. Kendig provides design, implementation, and provisioning insight and expertise to public sector entities' complex data architectures.
 He will draw on an extensive background with Local Exchange Carriers (LECs), Competitive Local Exchange Carriers (CLECs), and other service providers developing, installing, and implementing data network elements.
-Ms. Duckett, a dedicated and highly experienced MetTel Customer Care Representative, is solely focused on the WVOT Project.
+Solution Implementation Support Representative - Leslie Duckett Ms. Duckett, a dedicated and highly experienced MetTel Customer Care Representative, is solely focused on the WVOT Project.
 After services are transitioned into operations, she is WVOT's primary Point of Contact (POC) for customer service operations.
 Contract Manager - Kandi Hart Ms. Hart is responsible for preparing, negotiating, and recording public sector contracts on behalf of MetTel.
 Her duties include researching a contract's terms, alerting parties to renewals or extensions, and tracking all contractual communications between MetTel and WVOT.

-Role Responsibilities Billing Support Representative Michael Thacker Mr. Thacker directs MetTel billing, inquiries, and dispute resolution activities.
+Role Responsibilities Billing Support Representative - Michael Thacker Mr. Thacker directs MetTel billing, inquiries, and dispute resolution activities.
 He ensures that all invoices and billing details, adjustments, and disputes are promptly addressed in accordance with contract requirements.
 Security/Compliance Specialist - Ken Rudnick As Vice President of Information Technology & Security, Mr. Ken Rudnick oversees the security of systems, networks, and enterprise information.
 With his team, he develops and implements controls based on industry standards for information security and resiliency.
 Mr. Rudnick will provide the vision and leadership necessary to manage the risk to the organization and will ensure business alignment, effective governance, system and product availability, integrity, and confidentiality.
-Project Manager - Michelle Shader, PMP Ms. Shader is responsible for overall migration planning, execution, and service implementation.
-She reviews the results of quality control and quality assurance activities and trends and takes immediate action as needed to address migration risks and issues.
+Project Manager - Ms. Shader is responsible for overall migration planning, execution, and service implementation reviews the results of quality control and quality assurance activities and trends and takes in action as needed to address migration risks and issues.
 Ms. Shader champions, supports and implements process improvement activities and measures results.
-PMO Vice President - Patrick Amos Mr. Amos has the overarching responsibility to develop and manage processes that support MetTel Public Sector programs.
-He is also responsible for driving performance improvement in all service-related areas.
-Mr. Amos ensures the Program Manager has the necessary resources to effectively manage the WVOT program.
-Executive Director, Compliance - Jasper Saunders Mr. Saunders supports the PMO Vice President as needed to document and analyze performance metrics, identify trends, and recommend corrective actions.
+PMO Vice President - Patrick Amos Executive Director, Compliance - Jasper Saunders Mr. Saunders supports the PMO Vice President as needed to document and analyze performance metrics, identify trends, and recommend corrective actions.
 Corporate Quality Manager - James Salame Mr. Salame implements, maintains and manages the QMP, which is automated in the Mettel Portal.
 He performs quality assurance audits, reviews audit results, and analyzes inspection trends.
 Mr. Salame manages processes for taking corrective and preventive actions and implements process improvement ideas.
 All Program Staff All program staff check for quality during all phases of day-to-day work and share responsibility for reporting, integrity, or security concerns with appropriate leadership.

-5.1.2.2 Staff Qualifications [4.4.1.2]
+5.1.3.2 Staff Qualifications [4.4.1.2]